 Quick Guide To Preservatives

-In this installment of our Quick Guide series, we discuss a very important topic, preservatives.
-Let’s jump right in.
+In this installment of our Quick Guide series, we discuss a very important topic, preservatives and what preservatives to use in cosmetics.
+Let's jump right in.

 What Is A Preservative & Why Do I Need One?